aibasel/machetli/docs/extending-machetli.rst

 write them back to disk.
 As an example, consider the methods provided in the package :mod:`machetli.pddl`:

-* :meth:`generate_initial_state<machetli.pddl.generate_initial_state>` parses
+* :meth:`generate_initial_state<machetli.pddl.generate_initial_state>` parses a
-  PDDL files from the disk, writes the normalized PDDL files to disk and returns a state containing the parsed data.
+  PDDL file form the disk and returns a state containing the parsed data.
   Machetli states are dictionaries and you can store parsed data under any key you want as long as the successor generators know about and use the same key.
   In the existing packages, we use a constant ``KEY_IN_STATE`` for this purpose.
 * :meth:`write_files<machetli.pddl.write_files>` writes the parsed data to disk.
   This is used to store the PDDL input files for each state and at the end of the search to store the result.